aka Texas Chainsaw 3D

 Tobe Hooper’s The Texas Chain Saw Massacre (1974) was a landmark of the horror genre and has been enormously influential on an entire generation of filmmakers.
 When the initial furore surrounding the film died down, the property rapidly became sequelised and remade.
 Tobe Hooper himself was the first to do so with the hilariously black comedy The Texas Chainsaw Massacre 2 (1986), the best of all the follow-ups.
 New Line Cinema obtained the rights and made the insipid Leatherface: Texas Chainsaw Massacre III (1990), while original co-writer Kim Henkel directed/wrote The Return of the Texas Chainsaw Massacre/The Texas Chainsaw Massacre: A New Generation (1994), which is a better film than the bad rap it usually gets.
 Then came the remake with Marcus Nispel’s The Texas Chainsaw Massacre (2003), which spawned the big 00s fad for remakes of 1970s/80s horror films, which also led to a prequel The Texas Chainsaw Massacre: The Beginning (2006).

-This sequel, which is unrelated to the 2003 remake, comes from a variety of parties, including Millennium Films and their parent company Nu Image who make mostly B-budget action and monster films but in recent years have been behind a bunch of big-screen revivals of 1970s/80s properties with the likes of The Wicker Man (2006), Day of the Dead (2008), It’s Alive (2008), Rambo (2008), The Bad Lieutenant – Port of Call: New Orleans (2009), Conan the Barbarian (2011) and The Mechanic (2011).
+This sequel, which is unrelated to the 2003 remake, comes from a variety of parties, including Millennium Films and their parent company Nu Image who make mostly B-budget action and monster films but in recent years have been behind a bunch of big-screen revivals of 1970s/80s properties with the likes of The Wicker Man (2006), Day of the Dead (2008), It’s Alive (2008), Rambo (2008), The Bad Lieutenant – Port of Call: New Orleans (2009), Conan the Barbarian (2011), The Mechanic (2011) and Hellboy (2019).
 Director John Luessenhop had previously made the non-genre Lockdown (2000) and Takers (2010).
 Screenwriter Adam Marcus’s greatest contribution to the world of cinema was as director/writer of the Friday the 13th sequel Jason Goes to Hell: The Final Friday (1993).
-Also in the screenwriting mix is Stephen Susco who wrote the English-language remake of The Grudge (2004) and its sequel The Grudge 2 (2006).
+Also in the screenwriting mix is Stephen Susco who wrote the English-language remake of The Grudge (2004) and its sequel The Grudge 2 (2006) and directed Unfriended: Dark Web (2018).

 The opening of the film replays a montage of scenes from the 1974 original (which have been retooled for 3D).
 This creates a massive continuity gap.
 While the original film took place around 1974, the family gravestone states that the grandmother died in 2012 and this film is clearly taking place in a contemporary setting.
 This results in a gap of nearly forty years between the events depicted in the two films.
 However, if Alexandra Daddario was an infant taken from the house shortly after the original massacre, this would surely make her somewhere in her late thirties as opposed to around Daddario’s natural age of twenty-five.